BackofenLab/Cherri/README.md

 # :cherries: Cherri (Computational Help Evaluating RNA-RNA interactions) :cherries:

 ## Progamm Idea:
-We are developing a tool that distinguishes between biological relevant or real RRIs and RRIs which most likely would not occurs in nature.
+Cherri is a tool that distinguishes between biological relevant or real RRIs and RRIs which most likely would not occurs in nature.
 Giving the tool a RRI prediction it will evaluate weather a prediction is likly to be a real prediction.
 Sofare we developed models base on the human and mouse RNA-RNA interactiom.
 Futher more the option of training a novel model basted on RNA-RNA interactom data is given.